-Universal public workstations at the in Detroit office provide access to the agency’s public electronic patent and trademark collections.
+Two universal public workstations are available to access to the agency’s public electronic patent and trademark collections.
 The public search room is designed to enable individual researchers to conduct self-directed searches.
-The Detroit office has two public workstations available for conducting searches that have the same access requirements and print capabilities as identical public workstations in USPTO’s Alexandria Virginia's Public Search Facility.
-The Detroit Public Library is a Patent and Trademark Resource Center (PTRC) that offers orientation on searching for patents and trademarks and is located about four miles from the Detroit office.
+The Detroit have the same access requirements and print capabilities as the universal public workstations in USPTO’s Alexandria Virginia's Public Search Facility.
+Search users who have limited experience in patent searching or are new to the subject area of patents are encouraged to pay a visit to www.uspto.gov and take the EAST Computer Based Training module: http://www.uspto.gov/products/library/search/EAST_Training_Package.jsp.
+Another resource is the Detroit Public Library is a Patent and Trademark Resource Center (PTRC) that offers orientation on searching for patents and trademarks and is located about four miles from the Detroit office.

-Public searching on universal public workstations is available from 9 a.m. - 4 p.m.
+Search hours: Universal public workstations are available from 9 a.m. - 4 p.m.
 Monday - Friday, except federal holidays.

 Video conferencing equipment is available for patent application interviews and can be scheduled once an interview has been set up with an applicant’s respective examiner.
 Please work with your examiner to schedule an interview at the Detroit office using video conferencing equipment.
 For any additional assistance, please to contact the Detroit office at (313) 446-4800.

 Patent Trial and Appeal Board

 Judges for the Patent Trial and Appeal Board (PTAB) in Detroit work in conjunction with judges at the USPTO’s main campus in Alexandria, Virginia.